thebullbrew/BullScribe_BITCOIN_Mainnet/README.md

 bitcoin-cli --version

-# Step 2 | Create/edit your Bitcoin config
+# Step 2 | Create your Bitcoin config

 Create the config folder if needed: